ErikUckert/microblog-with-flask/README.md

-# Flaskr - A microblog power by flask
+# Flaskr - A microblog powered by flask

 This is a little microblog demo for setting up flask